 - How will you attach files to your BOM record?
 As you create your BOM, keep records of supporting documentation like CAD drawings, part datasheets, and work instructions.
 It is best to also associate these files with their specific component found at the appropriate level of the BOM to avoid confusion, quality issues, and manufacturing scrap and rework.

 - Who is going to use the BOM record?
 It is important to include as many details as possible in your BOM.
 You may never interact face-to-face with some of the people utilizing your BOM, so it should convey all the information they might need throughout the product’s lifecycle.

 An accurate BOM supports efficient manufacturing processes

-Creating a bill of materials is not only a necessary step in the product development process, it is also what makes your product design a reality.
+Creating a bill of materials is not only a necessary step in the product development process, but it is also what makes your product design a reality.
 Before you create a BOM record, it is important to consider who will utilize the information and how you will maintain and manage all associated product documentation like part datasheets and CAD files.
 Develop more efficient manufacturing practices by capturing detailed part information when creating a bill of materials.